 Kathy Armstrong led participants through an exercise creating SMART goals and discussed the difference between outputs, outcomes, and impact.
 This was a great activity for grantseekers who are required to write final reports to funders.

 There's more to fundraising than planning an annual gala.
-Learn the basics of fundraising and how to create a comprehensive fundraising plan.
-This training will be led by Laura Macknick, and it is open to Steuben County nonprofit organizations.
+Laura Macknick led a training on the basics of fundraising and how to create a comprehensive fundraising plan.

 Nonprofits rely heavily on working with people to get things done.
 Pam Zarazee, VP of Human Resources at Miller Poultry, shared the importance of relationship building in management of human resources, including volunteers, board members, and staff.